-Birth trauma, postnatal depression, postnatal PTSD or just some space to process your transition to parenthood?
+Prenatal anxiety, birth trauma, postnatal depression/PTSD or just processing your transition to parenthood?

 Whether this is your first or subsequent baby, it may be that having some breathing space to think about the changes in your life would be useful to you.
 Feeling better resourced through pregnancy, in the aftermath of your baby’s birth and the experience of becoming a parent, as well as in how you relate to others within your family group, can mean feeling increased confidence in your role as a new mother or father.

 Alternatively, it is possible that you may be experiencing feelings of extreme emotional distress during this time.
 Perhaps you are feeling intensely anxious about labour (tokophobia) or giving birth?
 Or you are suffering nightmares and flashbacks as the result of a traumatic birth experience?
 Or you are concerned you may have symptoms of postnatal depression, or perhaps PTSD?